 Mr. Earle: Bruce!
 I thought you were dead.
 Bruce Wayne: Sorry to disappoint.

-Bonus laughs come from the fact that Bruce managed to charm the secretary in less than a minute of entering his own office building.
+Bonus laughs come from the fact that Bruce managed to charm the secretary into Office Golf within less than a minute of entering his own office building.

 Alfred rouses Bruce after Bruce's first night out as Batman.

 Bruce Wayne:[as Alfred opens the curtains] Bats are nocturnal!

 Alfred Pennyworth: Bats may be, but even for billionaire playboys, three o'clock is pushing it.
 The price of leading a double life, I fear.
 Your theatrics made an impression. [shows the newspaper to Bruce]

 Bruce Wayne: Theatricality and deception are powerful weapons, Alfred.
 It's a good start.

 Alfred Pennyworth: If those are to be the first of many injuries to come, it would be wise to find a suitable excuse.
 Polo, for instance.

 Alfred Pennyworth: Strange injuries, a non-existent social life.
 These things beg the question as to what exactly does Bruce Wayne do with his time and his money.

 Bruce Wayne: And what does someone like me do?